 And that is where we come in.
 We have created this epic guide to the very best unique and unusual things to do in Pisa.
 We understand that not every independent traveller, backpack and casual city-breaker isn’t just going to want to see the most popular sights in town, so we made sure you’ll have a great time discovering some of the more weird and wonderful parts of this venerable old city.

 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 Any trip to Pisa has to begin with a visit to the leaning tower I guess.
 Let’s take a gander at just that and the other top things to do in Pisa.

 Sorry, but this wouldn’t be a list of things to do in Pisa without going to see the Leaning Tower of Pisa.
-No matter if you spend an hour there, or if you just go there for the obligatory photo of you trying to hold it up, it’s just a must-see sort of place.
+No matter if you spend an hour there, or if you just go there for the obligatory photo of yourself trying to hold it up, it’s just a must-see sort of place.

 It’s pretty cool, to be fair.
 Beginning in 1172, construction took place in three stages over 200 years.
 Imagine things taking that long nowadays (HS2 anybody?)?
 Anyway, it’s part of the Piazza del Duomo UNESCO World Heritage Site and it can be climbed.
-Do expect long queues however; if you want to skip the line (highly recommended), we would suggest using a cattle-prod or maybe grabbing yourself a reserved ticket online.
+Do expect long queues, however; if you want to skip the line (highly recommended), we would suggest using a cattle-prod or maybe grabbing yourself a reserved ticket online.